 To All the Ones I Hired Before – An Open Letter from your HR

-This is an open letter for those with whom I have crossed paths during the screening process, have hired, have trained, and have let go.
+This is an open letter to those with whom I have crossed paths during the screening process, have hired, trained, and let go.

 10 For God is not unjust.
 He will not forget how hard you have worked for him and how you have shown your love to him by caring for other believers, as you still do.Hebrews 6:10 NLT

 However, I am not a too-good-to-be-true type of person.
 I accept my imperfections and errors as a human and I may have made you feel like I don’t support you but I am asking for you, to pray for us as well.
 All HRs need prayers and support as well.
 We may be your support system but we are also seeking yours.
 Asking for someone to understand us as HR is difficult but, we are required to understand everyone.
 Reaching the end of this letter is already an appreciation from you and I hope we could all work together in truth and in love – as to how God designed it to be.
 And if I haven’t told you yet, it was always been my pleasure to meet you.

 May the favor of the Lord our God rest on us;Psalm 90:17 NIV

 establish the work of our hands for us—

 yes, establish the work of our hands.

 Oh look, it’s the end of my break time!